browserengineering/book/book/visual-effects.md

 content, and input elements have a fixed size.
 But real web sites often have multiple layers of visuals on top of each other; for example, we'll be adding just such a feature to the guest book.[^also-compositing] To achieve that kind of look, we'll need to add support for sizing and transforms.

 Sizing allows you to set a block element's[^not-inline] width and height to whatever you want (not just the layout size of descendants), and transform allows you to move it around on screen from where it started out.
-Sizing only applies to the eleement itself, but transform applies to the entire element subtree.
+Sizing only applies to the element itself.

 [^also-compositing]: Another reason is that it'd be really hard to explain compositing and blending modes without allowing content to overlap...